An Online Fashion Platform for Shoppers

-Wireframes and prototypes visualize the user’s interaction with an interface.
-This stage helps us review design solutions with the project’s stakeholders, test them before implementation, and quickly make adjustments.
+Wireframes and prototypes visualize a user’s interactions with an interface.
+This stage helps us review design solutions with project stakeholders, test them before implementation, and quickly make necessary amendments.

-After the website UX audit, our team saw the need to change some features to improve the buying experience.
-We redesigned landing pages, the home page, the new arrivals page, the style notes page, the product list page, and product pages, which allowed us to improve the overall user experience, reduce the bounce rate, and increase user retention.
+After the website UX audit, we redesigned the landing, home, new arrivals, style notes, product list, and product pages according to our recommendations formed during the audit.
+Redesigning these elements allowed us to improve the overall user experience, reduce the bounce rate, and increase user retention.

-To make website navigation and filtering even more intuitive, UGEM designers created a left-handed filtering sidebar and divided it into convenient categories.
+To make website navigation and filtering more intuitive, UGEM designers created a left-hand filtering sidebar and divided it into convenient categories.
 We also truncated filters so shoppers can navigate the platform with ease.